kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/01-part-foundation-react/08-styling-react/72-mobile-considerations.md

 ![with viewport](https://i.imgur.com/0Y4Wd32.png)

+# Media Queries
+* We'll reduce spacing on mobile
+* We'll adjust form
+  - On mobile screens
+      * the input will take up the whole width
+      * And below the input the button will take up the whole width

 ## Add Mobile Changes using `media queries`
 ### Stack input and button on mobile devices
+* **note** @media is a CSS feature (not a Sass feature)

+## We will experiment to show how this works
 ```
 @media (max-width: 45rem) {
  // up and until 45rem follow the rules of this media query